persistenceOne/networks/test-core-1/upgrades/v7/proposal.md

 # Persistence v7

-This is a proposal to do a software upgrade to the v7.0.0-rc0 software tag of the Persistence codebase on block height 10209300, which is estimated to occur on **[10209300](https://testnet.mintscan.io/persistence-testnet/blocks/10209300)**.
-Block times have high variance, so please monitor the chain for more precise time estimates.
+This is a proposal to do a software upgrade to the v7.0.0-rc0 software tag of the Persistence codebase on block height **[10209300](https://testnet.mintscan.io/persistence-testnet/blocks/10209300)**, which is estimated to occur on Wednesday 15 February 2023 around 2PM GMT.
+Block times have high variance, so please monitor the chain for precise time

 ## Dependency upgrades